 - Provide a brief supporting statement from your academic advisor indicating your academic status and your anticipated time to degree completion.

-Departmental & Program Awards
+Departmental and Program Awards

 The University and its academic colleges, departments, and campuses award scholarships to international students.